 Print Monitoring

-An excellent feature to look for when buying a 3D printer for kids is print monitoring.
+An excellent feature to look for when buying the best 3D printer for kids is print monitoring.
 This means the printer comes with a built-in camera that you can use to remotely view the build plate during printing.
-Aside from being a good safety feature, there is also some educational value for your child of observing the 3D printer at any point in the 3D printing process.
+Aside from being a good safety feature, there is also some educational value for your child in observing the 3D printer at any point in the 3D printing process.

 Remote print viewing means users can check the progress of a print or check for errors without needing to be in the same room as the 3D printer.
 This also minimizes the risk of exposure to fumes from the printer, especially when using filaments with a high VOC output, like when 3D printing Nylon or ABS, that isn’t being ventilated out of the room.